 In a time when utilities are under increasing pressure to modernize their grids and adapt to the rapid pace of industry change, the tools and technologies they rely on must be built for today’s challenges.

-IQGeo’s Adaptive Grid offers a new answer: a flexible, scalable solution specifically designed to meet the evolving needs of the utility industry.
-Our solution empowers utilities with the tools to efficiently manage their networks now and into the future, from design and as-builts to inspections and outage response, all while seamlessly integrating with existing GIS mapping systems.
+IQGeo offers a new answer: a flexible, scalable solution specifically designed to meet the evolving needs of the utility industry.
+Our solution empowers you with the tools to efficiently manage your networks now and into the future, from design and as-builts to inspections and outage response, all while seamlessly integrating with existing GIS mapping systems.

 Vice President of Utility Solutions, IQGeo